disq/ledcontrol/README.md

 ### TL;DR
 - Button "A" changes menu mode (choose setting or adjust chosen setting)
-- Button "B" resets effects.
+- Button "B" resets effects to default settings.
 You could also reset the Pico to achieve the same effect.
 - Board LED is lit when cycling is stopped.
+- Hold button "B" for 2 seconds to save current settings to flash.
+These will be loaded on boot, and will be used as default settings.

 ### Explanation